German city Hamburg seeks to ban Uber ride service

 Hamburg's transport office sent Uber an injunction on July 21 saying its drivers needed special licenses to transport passengers, a spokeswoman for the office told Reuters on Wednesday, confirming a report published by German monthly Manager Magazin.

-The magazine had said drivers who continued to offer their services via the platform could face fines of 1,000 euros (790 pounds).
+The magazine had said drivers who continued to offer their services via the platform could face fines of 1,000 euros ($1,300).

 Uber said its Uber Pop service was not a commercial ride service, rather a platform connecting private car owners with people seeking a ride.